marsbroshok/mlops-labs/labs/lab-12-kfp-pipeline/README.md

 - RUN_ID is the name of the run.
 You can use an arbitrary name
 - PIPELINE_ID is the id of your pipeline.
 Use the value retrieved by the   `kfp pipeline list` command
 - GCS_STAGING_PATH is the URI to the GCS location used by the pipeline to store intermediate files.
 By default, it is set to the `staging` folder in your artifact store.
-- REGION is the compute region for AI Platform Training and Prediction.
+- REGION is a compute region for AI Platform Training and Prediction.

 You should be already familiar with these and other parameters passed to the command.
 If not go back and review the pipeline code.